-- In Final Fantasy Tactics Advance, certain characters wear a ribbon (the military style, with a badge) that makes them exempt from all laws.
+- Final Fantasy Tactics Advance: Certain characters wear a ribbon (the military style, with a badge) that makes them exempt from all laws.

 - The World Ends with You is built around this trope; every "player" in the "game" the protagonists are trapped in gains Psychic Powers from one.
 Neku, the Player Character, is unique in that he can use more than one (thus he can use pins in a Powers as Programs style).
 Oh, and the Big Bad's Evil Plan is to use modified pins to wire everyone up to a Hive Mind.
 Neku's power makes him the best hope the Mysterious Backer has of countering it.

-- Many of the trinkets in World of Warcraft fall into this category, although it's hard to tell with some of them because their names are so vague.
+- World of Warcraft: Many of the trinkets fall into this category, although it's hard to tell with some of them because their names are so vague.

 - The Simpsons: Referenced in the episode "Homer to the Max".
 According to its creators, the Show Within a Show Police Cops was originally conceived as Badge Patrol, but "the stupid network idiots didn't want a show about high-tech badges that shoot laser beams".